-See ERSO web texts on Quantitative targets and Safety Ratings for further information.
+See Quantitative Road Safety and Safety Ratings ERSO web text for further information.

-4 Organisational road safety management - a new ISO standard
+3.11 Organisational road safety management - a new ISO standard

-A new ISO 39001 standard on road traffic safety management systems has been developed to assist employers of organisations of all types and sizes in establishing and implementing a road safety management system which is focused on achieving improved safety outcomes.
-ISO 39001 is aligned in key aspects with the good practice jurisdictional road safety management framework (outlined in section 3.2) developed and used by the World Bank (and endorsed by the OECD and International Transport Forum) as well as with ISO's family of management systems standards.
+A new ISO 39001 standard on road traffic safety management systems has been developed to assist employers of organisations of all types and sizes in establishing and implementing a road safety management system which is focused on achieving outcomes.
+ISO 39001 is aligned in key aspects with the good practice jurisdictional road safety management framework developed and used by the World Bank (and endorsed by the OECD and International Transport Forum) as well as with ISO's family of management systems standards.
 This will assist organisations in integrating road safety into other ISO organisational management systems as well as aligning with country road safety goals and strategies and their implementation.
 It is expected that adoption of the new standard will greatly assist the contribution that can be made in improving work-related safety (Crackel & Small, 2010).

-The new standard has received support from many countries and 37 member countries were involved in its development (Hartzell, 2011).
+The road safety management systems standard has received support from many countries (37 member countries have been involved in its developed) (Hartzell, 2011).
 ISO 39001 - 'Road traffic safety (RTS) management systems - Requirements with guidance for use' was published in October 2012.
-ISO 39001 is a requirement standard for certification and is one of a family of ISO management system standards based on a new, common management system standard framework developed by ISO and a Plan, Check, Do and Act process.
-The aim is for the road safety management system to be integrated with the general management system of an organisation and with several parallel disciplines of management system standards, e.g. ISO 9001 (Quality) and ISO 14001 (Environment), OHSAS 18001 (Occupational Health and Safety).
+The new standard is a requirement standard for certification is one of a family of ISO management system standards.
+It is based on a new, common management system standard framework developed by ISO and a Plan, Check, Do and Act process.
+The aim is for the road safety management system to be integrated with the general management system of an organisation and with several parallel disciplines of management system standards, e.g. ISO 9001 (Quality) and ISO 14001 (Environment), OHSAS 18001

+(Occupational Health and Safety).
 Unique elements include the requirements for an organisation to a) adopt the Safe System goal and decide on targets and objectives for the interim and b) consider a range of measurable safety performance factors areas within its sphere of influence that are known to reduce the risk of fatal and serious injury.

-Box 31: ISO 39001 results requirements:
+ISO 39001 results requirements: